orsolyabus/frontend-test/README.md

 * Connect the application to the backend using XHR, Fetch, etc. The frontend should use the API to retrieve a list of workstations and users to populate the workstations screen.
 * Take advantage of the API's ability to include `users` with their related `workstations`
 * The `<Workstations>` component should be refactored into a series of smaller components, for example `<Workstation>`, `<Users>`.

+## Notes

+* Don't forget the backend app needs to be running.
+Run it using `rails s -p 3005` from the backend app folder.
+* Rather than hard coding the API url into the javascript, we've defined it in a `.env` file.
+You can pull in the API url using `process.env.REACT_APP_BACKEND_API`
+* This shouldn't take more than a few hours.
+If you don't have time to complete it, don't worry - we're much more interested in how you approach the problem.
+* If you want to provide more background on how you would have completed the problem, or any other notes, please put them in a NOTES.md file at the root of the project.

+## Submitting your solution

+Clone the repo and make your changes locally.
+When ready to submit, zip up the project and send it back to us.

+To avoid problems with attachments being blocked, either send the file with Dropbox or WeTransfer.

 ---